Management and Leadership

 In spite of the progressive efforts made to build a more inclusive political landscape, the reality is there is still a great deal of work ahead in the struggle for gender and sexual orientation equity in the United States.
 This is a national challenge that manifests differently in different regions of the country and on different campaigns.

-In many cases, LGBTQIA+ folks are often forced to show up as incomplete versions of themselves in professional spaces to minimize harm exposure.
+In many cases, LGBTQIA+ folks are often forced to show up as incomplete versions of themselves in professional spaces to minimize harmful exposure.
 Even with the Supreme Court’s landmark ruling that federal civil rights law protects gay, lesbian and transgender workers from being fired due to their gender identity or sexual orientation, that does not mean that the hiring of marginalized people will be any more prevalent.

 No campaign opportunity, be it for staff or volunteers, should come at the expense of someone’s inherent dignity and humanity.
 With this in mind, it is everyone’s job on a campaign to ensure that everyone, regardless of their identity, is given the utmost respect, support, and compassion.